 Our Challenge

-Learn more about our dedication to Superfund Sites below.
+Learn more about our dedication to legacy waste and public health below.

 THEA is the only Houston nonprofit focused primarily on Superfund Sites.
 Why?

-The largest number of Superfund Sites in Texas are in Houston and Harris County.
-We are home to half of the state’s designated sites.
+Over half of Texas’ designated sites are in Houston and Harris County.
 If we don’t fix this together as a community, no one will.

 Superfund is the process Congress created to make sure that contaminated lands are cleaned up, whether that means holding polluters responsible or funding the cleanup if the responsible party has gone out of business.